noxygalaxy/bringback1.6/about.md

 # BringBack1.6 Mod

-Welcome to **BringBack1.6**, a Geometry Dash mod that brings back the nostalgic look and feel of older versions (like 1.6 and 2.2) to specific UI layers!
+Welcome to **BringBack1.6**, a Geometry Dash mod that brings back the nostalgic look and feel of older versions (1.6) to specific UI layers!
 This mod modifies the `LevelInfoLayer`, `CreatorLayer`, and `EditorPauseLayer` with toggleable "old style" layouts, complete with a handy button to switch between styles on the fly.

 Built with <3.
 Laugh at my "shit code" if you want to! :p